 DiskSpace Monitor Properties Check Interval This is the interval in which the service status is checked.
 This period is specified in milliseconds.
 The default is 60,000 ms, which is one minute.
 This should be sufficient for a typical server.
 If you would like to have the disk space check run less often, you might for example use the value of 3,600,000 for one hour (or a multiple for multiple hours).
 For performance reasons, we do not recommend using an interval of less than 30,000 ms. Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.
 Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.
 Resource ID The Resource ID to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.
 Syslog Tag Value The Syslog tag value to be assigned to events created by this service.
 Most useful if the message shall be forwarded to a Syslog server.

 Rule Set to Use Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.
-6.3.23 SNMP Trap Receiver Service SNMP Trap Receiver allows you to receive SNMP messages.
+6.4.23 SNMP Trap Receiver Service SNMP Trap Receiver allows you to receive SNMP messages.
 A rough description of a Trap is that it is somewhat like a Syslog message, just over another protocol (SNMP).
 A trap is generated when the device feels it should do so and it contains the information that the device feels should be transmitted.
 It also contains some (few) standard items, as the version, community etc. Click here to know more about the SNMP Trap Receiver Service.
 The SNMP Trap Receiver Service runs continuously based on the configuration mentioned below:

 SNMP Trap Receiver Properties

+Internet Protocoltype

+Select the desired protocol type.
+IPv4 and IPv6 are available.
+The IPv6 protocol needs to be properly installed in order to be used.
+Note that one Service can only handle IPv4 or IPv6, so if you want to use both protocols, you will need to create two separate services.

+Protocol Type

+You can select to listen on UDP or TCP protocol for SNMP Traps.

 Listener Port

 The port the SNMP listener is listening to.
 If in doubt, leave it at the default of 162, which is the standard port for this.

 SNMP Version

 Can be used to restrict the SNMP versions.
 The available values are:

 - 1. All Supported Versions (i.e. SNMP Version 1 and SNMP Version 2c only)

 - 2. SNMP Version 1 only

 - 3. SNMP Version 2c only

 Fully Resolve Mibnames (Long Format)

 This Option fully resolves the Mibnames like in the Client Mibbrowser Application.